 Modifier 22 is the Exception, Not the Rule

 Years ago, an extremely astute and gifted surgeon opined that every surgery he performed was especially difficult and required modifier 22.
-Although the complexity of any surgical procedure can be appreciated, not every surgery will support modifier 22—regardless of the specialty.
-Appendix A of the CPT® Manual is clear: Modifier 22 is appropriate only when the “work required providing a service is substantially greater than typically required.”
+Although the complexity of any surgical procedure can be appreciated, not every surgery will support modifier 22 — regardless of the specialty.
+Appendix A of the CPT® codebook is clear: Modifier 22 is appropriate only when the “work required providing a service is substantially greater than typically required.”

 In other words, modifier 22 claims should be the exception, not the rule.
 Frequent, unjustified modifier 22 usage is a big red flag for payers.

 To support a modifier 22 claim, the rule of thumb in our office is the physician must clearly document why the care was especially difficult and what the surgeon did to handle the difficulty of the case.
 Comparative language that contrasts the difference between a procedure reported with modifier 22 and a typical procedure of the same type further establishes the unusual nature of the service.

 Patient had an extensive amount of epidural veins encasing the nerve root.
 This resulted in blood loss that was approximately six times normal, and this made the case more difficult [why].
 In addition, due to excessive bleeding, extensive bipolar cauterization was utilized; as a result homeostasis was achieved [what].

 Details matter.
 Many physicians strongly believe the statement in the operative report, “case was especially difficult due to morbid obesity,” is sufficient documentation to warrant modifier 22.
 Most insurers would disagree.
 Morbid obesity may make things more difficult, but the documentation must describe the added difficulty in detail.